marcossnikel/ORM_NodeJS/notes.md

 down -> delete migration ; drop table
 WHAT IS AN MIGRATION ???

-- Migração de dados -> Tranferencia de dados entre plataformas (MUDA BANDO DE DADOS , SERVIÇOS , etc)
+- Data Migration -> Transfer data between plataforms (CHANGE DATABASES, SERVICES , ETC)
-- in project : Migração com ORM (Alterações incrementais e rastreáveis no banco) -> Alterações realizadas no banco (impactam no sistema) -> migração em ORM -> COMO ALTERAR AS TABELAS/ENTIDADES DE UMA FORMA QUE SEJA RASTREÁVEL E SE DER RUIM DA P VOLTAR.
+- in project : Migration with ORM (Incremental changes and traceable in DB) -> Changes in file (impactam no sistema) -> migration in ORM -> HOW TO CHANGE TABLES IN ONE WAY THAT BECAME TRACEABLE AND WITH GOES WRONG IT IS POSSIBLE TO REVERT

-- É necessário coordenar alterações feitas por diferentes pessoas do time nas tabelas do banco.
+- It is necessary coordenate changes made by different persons in team in tables of db
-- Rastrear e reverter alterações feitas no banco para debugar conflitos e erros.
+- Track and revert changes made in DB to debug conflicts and errors.

-Gerar alterações e guardar -> comando MIGRATE
+Generate changes and store ->  MIGRATE command

-POPULANDO O BANCO !!!
+PLUNDER OR DB!!!
-usar arquivos seeds ('sementes) => tambem presente no Sequelize
+using - SEEDS - files -> also presents in Sequelize

--> serve p enche o banco, so dar o exemplo de dado
+-> He servers for fill or DB , give an EXAMPLE of DATA

-- - - - PADRÃO MVC - - - -
+- - - - MVC PATTERN - - - -
 MODEL
 VIEW
 CONTROLLER